-The asset management planning process directly informs the Long Term Financial Plan (LTFP) of Council and therefore must be considered in the each review.
+The asset management planning process directly informs the Long Term Financial Plan (LTFP).
+Council considers its asset management plans in the development of the LTFP.
 This report does not directly make changes to the financial or resources implications of Council.

-It is recognised through the asset management process that impact flow through to the Long Term Financial Plan.
-The majority of the work throughout the planning process has focussed on the Span Bridges asset classes, as they represent the major component of the value and risk.
-They providing an important function for the community, and now have a robust data set of information for modelling future condition and spend.
+The asset management process flows through to the Long Term Financial Plan.
+The majority of the work throughout the asset management planning process has focussed on the Span Bridges asset classes as they hold a the majority of the value and the risk whilst providing a high level of service to the community and has a robust data set of information for modelling future condition and spend.